Fees & finance

 For most students, fee status will be either Home, EU or Overseas, and will depend on the country in which you are ordinarily resident (not necessarily the same as your nationality).

-For more information on fee status, see the University's Tuition Fee Rates page.
+For more information on fee status, see the University's Fee Information page.

 Each college charges a fee that is separate from, and in addition to, the University fee.
 College fees are the responsibility of individual colleges.